I Love Amy

 I Love Amy (나는 에이미를 사랑해) is a South Korean girls' love manhwa series created by Unni.
 The manhwa was serialized online via PeanuToon from January, 2022 to June, 2023.
-The story follows Amy as she tries to help Bibi with her new obsessive crush on a popular boy at school, all the while developing feeling for Bibi.
+The story follows Amy as she tries to help Bibi with her new obsessive crush on a popular boy at school, all the while developing feelings for Bibi.

 Plot

 Beatrice "Bibi" Reden is a troublemaker obsessed with one of the most popular boys at school, Peter.
 One day, Bibi notices Peter speaking with a timid girl, Amy Lee.
-Bibi invites Amy to her house to warn her against getting too close to Peter but ends up feeling a connection with her.
+Bibi invites Amy to her house to get rid of her, but ends up feeling a connection with her instead.
 The two decide to become friends on the condition that Amy helps Bibi confess her feelings to Peter.
+As the story continues, Bibi begins to develop obsessive feelings for Amy which later on turn into something more genuine.
+The story focuses on the character development of both Bibi and Amy and explores their difficulties with platonic and romantic relationships.